ushakrishnan/ToolWeaver/docs/reference/api-python/decorators.md

 - What: Wrap an agent function to be delegatable via the A2A client.
 - When: Use for higher-level evaluators/classifiers that other agents call.
+- Ho"""Classify text into predefined categories.

+    Args:
+        text: The text to classify

+    Returns:
+        Dictionary with classification label
+    """
-- How: Decorate an async function; give it a stable `name` and optional version.
+    w: Decorate an async function; give it a stable `name` and optional version.

 Example:
 ```python